 Questions to ask about training and development

-Asking questions about training and development during your job interview can help you gain a better sense of what to expect in terms of growth opportunities.
+Questions about training and development can help you gain a better sense of what to expect in terms of growth opportunities.
 By posing these questions, you also demonstrate a commitment to continuous improvement and skill development.
-You can ask about training and development opportunities during your job interview by mentioning the following questions:
+You can ask about training and development opportunities during your interview by mentioning the following questions:

 - What does the new hire training process look like?